Dolphin (emulator): Origins (2003–2006)

-Open source, Wii emulation, and 2.0 release (2007–2010)
+Open source, Wii emulation, and 2.0 release (2008–2010)

-Dolphin became an open-source project on 13 May 2007 when the developers released the source code publicly on a SVN repository on Google Code under the GPL-2.0-only license.
+Dolphin became an open-source project on 13 July 2008 when the developers released the source code publicly on a SVN repository on Google Code under the GPL-2.0-only license.
 At this point, the emulator had basic Wii emulation implemented, limited Linux compatibility and a new GUI using wxWidgets.
 The preview builds and unofficial SVN builds were released with their revision number (e.g., RXXXX) rather than version numbers (e.g., 1.03).
 As with previous builds, differences between consecutive builds are typically minor.

-As of February 2009, the software was able to successfully boot and run the official Wii System Menu v1.0.
+By February 2009, the software was able to successfully boot and run the official Wii System Menu v1.0.
 Shortly after, almost all versions of the Wii system software became bootable.

 By April 2009, most commercial games, GameCube and Wii alike, could be fully played, albeit with minor problems and errors, with a large number of games running with few or no defects.
 Adjustments to the emulator had allowed users to play select games at full speed for the first time, audio was dramatically improved, and the graphical capabilities were made more consistent aside from minor problems.

 By late October 2009, several new features were incorporated into the emulator, such as automatic frame-skipping, which increased the performance of the emulator, as well as increased stability of the emulator overall.
 Also improved was the Netplay feature of the emulator, which allowed players to play multiplayer GameCube and Wii games online with friends, as long as the game did not require a Wii Remote.
 The emulator's GUI was also reworked to make it more user-friendly, and the Direct3D plug-in received further work.

 On 12 April 2010 Dolphin 2.0 was released.

 3.0 and 3.5 releases (2010–2012)

 By the end of November 2010, the developers had fixed most of the sound issues such as crackling, added compatibility with more games, and increased the overall emulation speed and accuracy.

 In June 2011, version 3.0 was released.
 Strange user interface behavior, crashes, graphical glitches and other various issues were fixed.
-The release notes state that the majority of games "run perfectly or with minor bugs.”
+The release notes state that the majority of games "run perfectly or with minor bugs".
 The release featured redesigned configuration windows, an improved LLE sound engine, new translations, added support for the Wii Remote speaker, EFB format change emulation, graphics debugger and audio dumping among several other new features.
-The 3.0 release removed the plug-in interface in order to “allow for a much better integration with the other parts of Dolphin.”
+The 3.0 release removed the plug-in interface in order to "allow for a much better integration with the other parts of Dolphin".
 The developers also added a Direct3D 11 video back-end and an XAudio2 audio back-end.

 On 25 December 2012, version 3.5 of Dolphin was released, featuring support for emulating the GameCube Broadband Adapter and Microphone accessories.
 It introduced a FreeBSD port, free replacement for the DSP firmware, and the WBFS file format.